Getting your Trinity Audio player ready...

 “Or go to the doctor,” Gene said in a worried but sardonic manner.

-“You’re both right.
-Let me get started on that.
-See, Myles.
-I’m good.
-Okay.
-Shutting the door, guys.
-No more knocking.
-Talk later.”
 I forced out the most genuine fake smile I could muster.
 But as I started to close the door, I heard a thumping sound within earshot.

 My smile dropped.

 I froze and didn’t turn around to investigate.
-Then my friends’ glances shifted away into the space above me, then below me.
+Then my friends’ glances shifted away into the space below me.
 Before I realized what they were looking at, I felt hair rub against my leg.
 My eyes fixated in front of me, flickering with apprehension, not really connecting with anyone.

 “Who’s that?”